williamhaley/photo-server/README.md

                       Path to where photos are stored.

--database             /path/to/photos.db
+-data-directory       /path/to/store/data

-                      Path where the DB should be created.
+                      Path where application data should be created.

 -thumbnails           true|false